 However, the business will not be responsible for fraud-related losses from those swiped transactions.

-"If a business hasn't upgraded to EMV technology by the deadline, they should make plans to do so as soon as possible," Schulz advised.
-"While it is definitely expensive to make these upgrades, the reality is that the merchant's risks facing far greater costs if they end up getting stuck with the bill for future credit card losses."
+"If a business hasn't upgraded to EMV technology … they should make plans to do so as soon as possible," Schulz advised.
+"While it is definitely expensive to make these upgrades, the reality is that the merchant risks facing far greater costs if they end up getting stuck with the bill for future credit card losses."

-Lastly, financial risk aside, businesses should make the switch now to stay ahead of the game.
-EMV technology is already the standard around the world and it is the future of payment processing.
+But regardless of what new challenges may be on the horizon, EMV technology is already the standard around the world and shaping the future of payment processing.